hyperledger-labs/zeto/README.md

 # How to use

-If the provided token implementations satisfy your requirements, they can be deployed as-is.
+If the provided token implementations satisfy your requirements, they can be deployed as-is (after updating the corresponding proof verifier contract).
 They can also be modified and used as templates for implementations which achieve different combinations of security goals.

 **Warning:** We provide a testing framework for Zeto tokens, which initializes the zero-knowledge proof infrastructure locally.
 This is not sufficient to establish trust in the generated proofs!
 For deployment, the proving keys **must** be generated either in a well-documented, decentralized ceremony, or by one trusted, central party.
 Refer to the [snarkjs documentation](https://github.com/iden3/snarkjs) for details on how to conduct this ceremony.
+Note that the solidity proof verifier contracts must be refreshed accordingly.
+The existing verifier contracts only work with the test proving keys.
+They are also susceptible to proof forgery attacks, breaking the soundness guarantees of ZK proofs.
+Therefore, DO NOT deploy the existing verifier contracts for production.

 ## Related projects